 Most of the area is Trad but there are a few sport routes and quite a few top rope areas making this truly a place for every level of climber.

-Squamish Farmers Market
+12 | Squamish Farmers Market

-If you are in Squamish on a Wednesday or Saturday, don’t miss out on the farmers market.
+If you are in Squamish on a Wednesday or Saturday, don’t miss out on the Squamish farmers market.
 This was seriously one of our favorite farmer’s markets we’ve ever been to and be sure to taste some Canadian maple syrup and organic sourdough breads from Rising Knead.

 My personal favorite was the quick access to the mountain biking area.
 Since we only recently took up this awesome sport, we were looking for some beginner trails and found that Cliff’s Corner was perfect.
 It’s a fast and flowy downhill.
 Getting here, however, is a thigh burner as you ascend the fire access road.
 Check out more advanced mountain biking trails here.

 The first day we came here we didn’t know any better and parked in the main parking lot and walk along the east side of the lake which meant, 1) We made a lot of people upset parking a huge RV in a tiny parking lot with few spaces and, 2) you have to (ahem, get to) swim across the lake to get to the swing.
 Totally doable for my older kids but not the little one.
 However, walking this way took us past a great cliff jumping spot.

 Note: There is now a sign in the main parking lot that specifically says “No Oversized Vehicles” that wasn’t there when we first visited 🤷♀️.

 When we came back the next time we parked at a large, less popular pull off and hiked the trail in from the west side which was much better.
 Get the details on our Squamish blog.